ShaomaoLin94/AITemplate/CPU_BACKEND.md

 - CPU tests use lower-level runtime interfaces where necessary
 - some frontend modules still require CPU-specific configuration to avoid CUDA target detection

-The implementation is therefore intended as a focused x86 CPU backend for BERT-family inference rather than a replacement for AITemplate's CUDA and ROCm backends.
+The current implementation should therefore be viewed as a focused investigation of x86 CPU Transformer inference within AITemplate rather than a replacement for the existing CUDA and ROCm backends.

+## Current Performance Interpretation

+The current results suggest three main observations:

+1. AITemplate's ahead-of-time compilation model can be extended to execute complete BERT-family inference on x86 CPUs.
+2. Static graph information can be used to reduce weight preparation, intermediate memory usage, and operator-level overhead.
+3. As model size grows, large GEMMs increasingly dominate execution, limiting the relative benefit of surrounding compiler/runtime optimizations.

+This distinction is important because the remaining bottleneck is no longer simply "CPU backend overhead"; for larger Transformer models, further gains increasingly require improving or better scheduling the GEMM computation itself.

 ## Upstream Project